vsis/webhook-handler/README.md

 # GitHub WebHook Handler

-This is a flask-based webserver, that performs defines "actions" when it recieves GitHub Webhooks.
+This is a flask-based webserver, that performs defined "actions" when it recieves GitHub Webhooks.

-## What's a webhook
+## Wait, what's a webhook?

 It is a POST HTTP request, sended by Github, when some events happen.
 Read more here: https://developer.github.com/webhooks/